gauriladdad/weather/README.md

 ### Tools used

-1. Github repository.
+1. React-native
-2. React-native
+2. Xcode
-3. Xcode
+3. Sublime editor
-4. Sublime editor
+3. Github repository

 ### Device Support

 This application works well on iOS platform.
+The same has been verified using XCode.